 Notice that the Greek word 'daemon' is a verb, denoting possession by a "devil" - it is NOT an adjective that describes the nature of the entity itself.
 The King James Bible's definition is used correctly to describe the type of entity.
 It is a DEVIL.

 In looking up the words "devil" and "devils" in the New Testament there are many references.
-Of those, when you discount all direct references to the person of the Devil, every other reference denotes someone who is possessed by a devil, with only one exception.
+Of those, when you discount all direct references to the person of The Devil (Satan), every other reference denotes someone who is possessed by a devil, with only one exception.
 That was John 6:70 (above).
 That verse does not say Judas was possessed by a devil, it says he WAS "A DEVIL" and that is a statement right out of the Lord's mouth.
 Why?
 Was Judas not a man?
-Certainly he was born in the form of a man.
+Certainly he was born in the flesh of a man.
 After all, the following verse says he was "the son of Simon" so how can he also be "a devil"?

 (Genesis 6:4 KJV)

-Of course, there is no indication in the Bible that Judas Iscariot was any kind of a giant, but there is the genetic possibility that he could have been a latent descendant of the seed produced by such an act of copulation earlier in Biblical history.
-That is speculation, but the Bible does say that those beings did and would again attempt to mingle their seed with the seed of men in the future.
+Of course, there is no indication in the Bible that Judas Iscariot was any kind of a giant, but there is the genetic possibility that he could have been the latent product of one of those seeds.
+That is speculation, but the that is not the only possibility.
+(You can learn more specifics about this matter in a complete treatment on the Angels at this page: The Doctrine of Angels.)

 Mt 10:4 Simon the Canaanite